h-rahman-7/LinuxBashFundamentals/Linux/README.md

 # Manual/help page

 ## Linux
 - linux has a manual page that can be accessed by entering 'man' [argument].
-This will give you a list of the manual pages related to that argument e.g. man ls will give information about the 'ls' command and all its additional options
+This will give you a list of the manual pages related to that argument e.g. 'man ls' will give information about the 'ls' command and all its additional options
 - you can also search 'man man' to get a manual on how to use the manual command

 ## Windows